asterinas/jinzhao-disk/setup-tool/guest-owner-tool/in-guest/README.md

 ### Jindisk Kernel Module & Initramfs Installation

-You can use the script `guest-owner-tool/in-guest/install-km.sh` to build the Jindisk source code and install the kernel module into the initramfs.
+You can use the [script](./install-kernel-module.sh) to build the Jindisk source code and install the kernel module into the initramfs.

 ### Jindisk-Setup Installation

-You can build source code and install jindisksetup CLI using the bash script - `guest-owner-tool/in-guest/install-setup.sh`.
+You can build source code and install jindisksetup CLI using this [script](./install-setup-tool.sh).